Tutorial video recorded by Adam Beltz, an EasyMorph user.

 If the file(s) to load are too big (e.g. hundreds of gigabytes) and can't fit in memory then you can split them into chunks first, and process one chunk at a time.
-The "File splitter" action splits text files into chunks based either on number of rows (used for files with fixed width columns), or unique values in particular field (i.e. partitioning of delimited text files).
-The "File splitter" action returns a list of created files (the chunks), which can further be used for iterating.
+The "Split delimited files" action splits text files into chunks based either on the number of rows (used for files with fixed width columns), or unique values in a particular field (i.e. partitioning of delimited text files).
+The action returns a list of created files (the chunks), which can further be used for iterating.